AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 🛡️ Security Note: All user actions are logged and timestamped for audit traceability.

-Following this guide, users will be able to interpret evaluation results, launch automated fixes, monitor progress visually, and generate compliance artifacts effortlessly — all via a thoughtfully designed and highly responsive frontend experience.
+Following this guide, users will be able to interpret evaluation results, launch automated fixes, monitor progress visually, and generate compliance artifacts effortlessly; all via a thoughtfully designed and highly responsive frontend experience.

 🛠️ 5: Troubleshooting Guide --- Remediation Pipeline
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Technical compass for resolving operational hiccups, ensuring smooth usage of the evaluation and remediation interface.
+Technical compass for resolving operational challenges, ensuring smooth usage of the evaluation and remediation interface.
 From UI stalling issues to deeper API or remediation failures, each category below provides actionable guidance with clear visuals, expert logic, and tested recovery steps.

 🖼️ 5.1 UI Not Updating on Status Change 🖼️🖼️🖼️🖼️🖼️🖼️🖼️🖼️🖼️🖼️